Digital Onboarding for Remote Employees

 - Almost one-third of remote workers telecommute 80% to 100% of the time.

-Remote work isn’t just a fad or trend.
 A recent survey found that 80% to 90% of the workforce says they would like to telecommute at least part of the time.
-It’s an option that more companies are considering – especially as the job market heats up.
+Today’s knowledge workers expect the option to telecommute.
+It’s not a differentiator any more.

 If you’re hiring remote workers, how can you make sure they’re a part of the team?
 How do you integrate them with your corporate culture and teach them the responsibilities of a new job from a distance?
 The answer: digital onboarding.